What is the Job Order Costing System?

 Job order costing is a system of assigning the cost of production to a specific manufacturing job; this system is used when each output is different from others.
-This system is mainly used by those organizations that are providing customer-specific job it means the same product cannot be used by others.
-For example, Manufacturing of machinery & equipment as per the specification provided by the customer.
-Service provided by professionals like Doctor, Lawyer, and Chartered Accountants are client-specific therefore for determining the cost of these services is calculating by job order costing method.
+This system is mainly used by those organizations that are providing customer-specific jobs; it means others cannot use the same product—for example, Manufacturing of machinery & equipment as per the specification provided by the customer.
+Service provided by professionals like Doctor, Lawyer, and Chartered Accountants are client-specific; therefore, determining the cost of these services is calculating by the job order costing method.

 Types of Costs Involved in Job Order Costing